 Village of Larchmont Cultural Resource Survey

 The Village of Larchmont is a municipality encompassing 1.1 square miles in the Town of Mamaroneck.
-Over time, the area began to attract summer residents from New York City throughout the late 18th and early 19th centuries before it was officially incorporated as a municipality in 1891.
+The Village of Larchmont is a municipality encompassing 1.1 square miles in the Town of Mamaroneck.
+Throughout the late 18th and early 19th centuries the area began to attract summer residents from New York City and was officially incorporated as a municipality in 1891.
 The architecture represents various periods and styles carefully set within a plan of streets, avenues, and parks that were originally surveyed by Franklin Law Olmsted’s firm.
 Parts of the community are also linked to notable architects and sculptors, which is evident in many of the historically intact homes still present in various neighborhoods.
-Development pressure in recent years has resulted in demolition and the threat of further removal of historic structures, thus leading community members to become increasingly afraid of the possibility that one day in the near future, Larchmont might lose some of its unique historic character and sense of charm.
-A group of concerned individuals formed the Larchmont Historic Preservation Task Force to begin identifying these issues and planning for preservation initiatives in the Village.
+Development pressure in recent years has resulted in some demolition and the threat of further removal of historic structures, thus leading community members to become increasingly afraid of the possibility that one day in the near future, Larchmont might lose some of its unique historic character and sense of charm.
+The Village of Larchmont Board of Trustees formed the Larchmont Historic Preservation Task Force to begin identifying these issues and planning for preservation initiatives in the Village.
 The group recognizes that survey and documentation work is a necessary planning tool for municipal projects, but also for creating potential historic districts at the local, state, and federal levels in the future.
 A $10,000 grant will enable the Village of Larchmont and the Larchmont Historic Preservation Task Force to work with Larson Fisher Associates of Woodstock to complete a comprehensive reconnaissance level survey of the entire village.
 In order to identify historic resources worthy of designating and protecting, the architectural stock of the village must first be studied.
 The task force plans to utilize this survey to move forward in creating a preservation plan as well as for public outreach initiatives that will inspire the local community to have a sense of pride in their built environment’s history.